Introduction to Software Testing

 - Internet of Things and Hardware testing

 Now that you have a better understanding of Software Testing, its benefits and the course you can take with it, the decision lies in your hands to pursue it.
-You can always start with the basics of software testing and either get an understanding of a wide range of testing techniques or go deep into one particular technology.
-As they say in the software testing world, you can’t always avoid making a mistake but there are ways to catch that mistake before it goes live!
+Of course, you can always start with the basics of software testing and either get an understanding of a wide range of testing techniques or go deep into one particular technology.
+As they say in the software testing world, you can’t always avoid making a mistake, but there are ways to catch that mistake before it goes live!

 This has been a guide to What is Software Testing?.
 Here we discuss the understanding, career growth, skills, and advantages of the Software Testing.
 You can also go through our other suggested articles to learn more –